elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 ---

-### Is there a way to abort an event without the AbortController?
+### Is it possible to cancel an event without using the AbortController?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we could implement the same kind of event listening in our code on our own, without the AbortController object.
-But what is valuable is that fetch knows how to work with the AbortController object.
-It is integrated in it and optimized for its use.
+  <div><strong>Interview Response:</strong> Yes, we could implement the same kind of event listening in our code independently, without the AbortController object.
+But what is valuable is that fetch knows how to work with the AbortController object, and it is integrated into it and optimized for its use.
     </div>
   </div>
 </details>